.

 What About Security?

-• Consider putting smart home devices on a separate guest network, isolated from your computers and phones
+• Put smart home devices on a separate guest network

 You Don't Have to Figure This Out Alone

-At Techo Tuesday, I help homeowners and small businesses across Tinley Park and Chicagoland design, set up, and actually enjoy their smart home technology.
-Every project starts with a free 30-minute consultation — no pressure, no upsells, just honest advice tailored to your home and your budget.
+At Techo Tuesday, I help homeowners and small businesses across Tinley Park and Chicagoland design and enjoy their smart home technology.
+Every project starts with a free 30-minute consultation, no pressure, no upsells, just honest advice tailored to your home and budget.

 Ready to get started?
 Book your free consultation or text directly at (773) 888-1406.